 Solana also has a multi-layer block propagation mechanism called Turbine.
-In Bitcoin’s P2P architecture, a miner sends a new block to 8–10 peers, who then send it to their peers and so on.
+In Bitcoin's P2P architecture, a miner sends a new block to 8–10 peers, who then send it to their peers, and so on.
 Solana is more cunning – when the leader node sends data, it splits the block into 64 KB packets and transfers each packet to another validator.

 What else can it do, and what's the catch?

-Further to this, certain issues led to fairly strict requirements being put in place for validator hardware (CPUs with 12 cores and 24 threads, 128 GB memory, 2 TB NVMe, and internet speeds between 300 Mbps and 1 Gbps).
-This represented a sharp increase in the point of entry for ‘regular’ users who, even if they meet the minimum requirements, are unlikely to be able to compete with mining farms.
+Further to this, specific issues led to fairly strict requirements being put in place for validator hardware (CPUs with 12 cores and 24 threads, 128 GB memory, 2 TB NVMe, and internet speeds between 300 Mbps and 1 Gbps).
+This represented a sharp increase in the point of entry for 'regular' users who, even if they meet the minimum requirements, are unlikely to be able to compete with mining farms.
 This affects the growth rate of the network and its decentralization.

-Most interesting projects on Solana
+Most exciting projects on Solana

-There are already a lot of projects on Solana with many more in development, including trading interfaces, crypto exchanges and profit aggregators:
+There are already a lot of projects on Solana, with many more in development, including trading interfaces, crypto exchanges, and profit aggregators:

 Audius — decentralized music streaming platform.
 Unlike conventional streaming services, it allows musicians to work directly with the platform and choose how to monetize their work.
 It has a native token, AUDIO.